-Those who know me today know of my passion for community organizing, my fascination with tech, my penchant for starting new projects, and my eccentric personality.
-Growing up, I was a misfit—the oddball who struggled to make friends.
+Those who know me today know of my passion for community organizing, my fascination with tech, and my penchant for starting new projects.
+Growing up, I was the oddball who struggled to make friends.
 Fast-forward to present day, and you'd be hard-pressed to find someone more driven to organize people and communities.
-I discovered tech at a time when I couldn't get a job, and a career in tech became my future.
+I discovered tech at a time when I couldn't get a job, and yet and a career in tech became my future.
 Same with entrepreneurship.
-As for eccentrism, I've always been overly passionate.
-It's both my weakness and my strength.

 Read on to learn more about me and some of the challenges I've overcome to become the person I am today.

 I grew up in Boston with severe emotional and behavioral issues that led to significant strife for my family.
 Starting from birth, I had strong mood swings and outbursts.
-Beginning in pre-school and continuing through my teen years, I was frequently suspended or expelled from school due to misbehavior.
+Beginning in preschool and continuing through my teen years, I was frequently suspended or expelled from school.

-Having a criminal record made it difficult to get a job, so I taught myself to build websites.
+Between the article and my criminal record, I had a difficult time keeping a job, so I taught myself to build websites.
 After working for several small companies and clients, I got my first corporate job at age 25.
 During my time there, a friend and I started a software company.
 I went on to work or consult with 20+ tech startups, developing a passion for app development and entrepreneurship.

 In December of 2014, I was contacted by Curse about a position in Huntsville.
 The timing was right, so I accepted the job and moved to Alabama.
 As I explain on my homepage, I fell in love with Huntsville and began organizing innovation activities here.
 The rest is history.

 Over the past 10 years, I've worked extremely hard to overcome my past and turn my life around.
 I'm no longer violent, I no longer use drugs, I no longer try to hide from my mistakes.
-It's been 10 years since I've had any run-ins with the law.
-I've become a healthy, driven, successful person and will only continue to become more so in the future.
-I've taken what I've learned and am applying it for the good of my peers, the community, and the world.
+I've become a healthy, driven, successful person.
+Despite my success, I remain humble to the idea that I can always get better, learn more, and become more at peace with others, myself, and the world.